JustSift/ReSift/docs/tutorial/resift-rentals.md

 To define the fetch, there are a few params.

-- The first one is `displayName`, which just need to be a human readable name that helps us debug in the [redux dev tools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en) if you have that installed.
+- The first one is `displayName`, which just needs to be a human readable name that helps us debug in the [redux dev tools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en) if you have that installed.
   ![redux dev tools](assets/section_1_redux_dev_console.png)
 - The second one is a `make` function, which defines how to make the fetch.
 In this function, we need to:

-  1. Grab the service we're using, in this case `http`, note that there’s no `http` import in the top level because it comes from our [dataService file](#add-a-data-service-file).
+1. Grab the service we're using, in this case: `http`.
+Note that there’s no `http` import in the top level because it comes from our [dataService file](#add-a-data-service-file).
-  2. Specify the HTTP method, in this case `GET`.
+2. Specify the HTTP method, in this case: `GET`.
-  3. Supply the endpoint for this API call, in this case `/genres` from our [mock API](#mock-api)
+3. Supply the endpoint for this API call, in this case: `/genres`, from our [mock API](#mock-api).

 #### Step 2: Create the Fetch Instance